-You are looking to buy a double stroller, and have heard plenty of good things regarding jogging strollers.
-Perhaps you like running, or hiking, and you want to have the sleekest looking jogging stroller possible.
+This is assuming you are looking to buy a double stroller, and have heard plenty of good things regarding jogging strollers.
+Perhaps you like running, or hiking, and you want to have the sleekest looking double jogging stroller possible.

 So just what is different about a jogging stroller compared to a regular stroller?
 What things should you be looking for, and what things should be watching out for to avoid?

 Among the double jogging strollers out there, which are the ones that are actually worth spending money on?

 I did an extensive search and came to the conclusion that, actually, there are a limited number of good choices available on the market, with many people mixing up regular and jogging strollers.
 In this guide, we will be looking at the top 10 double jogging strollers, along with what needs to be known about all of them.
 Also, we will be discussing what things you need to know before you buy, and the important things that go into jogging strollers.